WHY YOU SHOULD HAVE NO CAFFEINE AFTER PRP

 Post-treatment Skincare:

-• For the next three days, avoid caffeine and alcohol.
+- For the next three to ten days avoid alcohol.

-• If possible, avoid smoking for 3 days.
+- If possible, avoid smoking for 3 days.
 It makes a huge difference in healing.
-It’s better to not smoke for a longer period of time – it’s just not healthy!

 What to Decide about PRP and Caffeine/Coffee ?!

 Can I drink coffee after PRP Injection?
 Yes, you can.
-Should you drink coffee after PRP, for maximum healing minimize all caffeine intake.
-To learn more about PRP Injections One Natural Health today.
+Should you drink coffee after PRP,, for maximum healing simply minimize all caffeine intake.
+To learn more about PRP Injections go to One Natural Health now